Accelerate your Industry 4.0 startup with real customers

 Karmiel, at the heart of the Galilee is hosting a lot of industrial companies in it (like Keter Plastic, Klil, Trellidor and TDK), and around it in Bar-Lev, Misgav and Tefen industrial parks.
 The Krayot and the city of Haifa area nearby are also having significant presence of indusial companies.
 The city of Karmiel and The Braude Academic College Karmiel have a special focus on the manufacturers’ sector and maintain deep and long-term relationships with many industrial companies.

-And beside all that, the Galiliee and Karmiel as its capitol offer wonderful weather, nature and communities and we’d like to see it thrive.
-Come be a part of it!
+And beside all that, the Galiliee and Karmiel as its capitol offer wonderful weather, nature and communities and we’d like to see the Galilee thrives.
+Join us and become a part of it!